Nowitzki tops 30,000 points, Mavs roll past Lakers, 122-111 - News 12 Now

 TIP-INS

-Lakers: D’Angelo Russell and Jordan Clarkson scored 22 points apiece.
-Brandon Ingram and Nick Young joined Randle with 13 apiece. … Outscored Mavericks 37-19 in the fourth quarter.
+Lakers: D’Angelo Russell and Jordan Clarkson led LA with 22 points apiece. … Randle had his third triple-double of the season. … The Lakers outscored Dallas 37-19 in the fourth quarter.

+Mavericks: Seth Curry scored 18 points, followed by Yogi Ferrell with 16, Wesley Matthews with 15 and Harrison Barnes with 14. … Nerlens Noel had 11 points and 12 rebounds. … G Quinn Cook had 10 on the last day of his 10-day contract. … The Mavericks led 70-52 at the half.
+It was their first 70-point half since scoring 72 in the first half of a 130-128 loss to Houston in Game 3 of a first-round playoff series in 2015.

 UP NEXT